leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How is LASIK better?

 ## intent: lasik_refractivesurgery-postoperative-cornearefractive
-- What is the post operative recovery like for LASEK?
-- What should I expect post LASEK surgery?
+- What should I expect post LASIK surgery?
-- What is the postoperative care required for LASEK?
+- What is the postoperative care required for LASIK?
-- What happens after LASEK surgery?
+- What happens after LASIK surgery?
-- What do I need to do after my LASEK surgery?
+- What do I need to do after my LASIK surgery?
-- What will I feel after LASEK surgery?
+- What will I feel after LASIK surgery?
-- What should I look out for after my LASEK Surgery?
+- What should I look out for after my LASIK Surgery?
-- What do I need to be careful about after my LASEK surgery?
+- What do I need to be careful about after my LASIK surgery?
-- What precautions must I take after LASEK surgery?
+- What precautions must I take after LASIK surgery?
-- How long do I need to rest after LASEK?
+- How long do I need to rest after LASIK?
-- How long will I take to recover after LA LASEK SIK?
+- How long will I take to recover after LASIK?
-- How should I care for my eyes after LASEK?
+- How should I care for my eyes after LASIK?
-- Do I need eyedrops after my LASEK surgery?
+- Do I need eyedrops after my LASIK surgery?

 ## intent: lasik_refractivesurgery-postoperative-cornearefractive_177
 - What may be the side effects that I might face with LASIK?